Inhakki/rogue/README.md

 # Rogue

-Rogue is a lightweight, un-opinionated library that provides helpful javascript classes to create super fast web-based, single-page apps.
+Rogue is a lightweight, un-opinionated library that contains reusable, super fast web modules.

 This library is built using native vanilla javascript.
 This means things will process a lot faster than other front-end libraries like jQuery and Dojo and contain a lot less bloat.
 It also supports IE9+ and all modern browsers (including mobile).